Kalachakra and Theosophy: The Sources of the Book of Dzyan and Kiu-te in The Secret Doctrine and Tantras

 “These facts take us well beyond the realm of probability.
 Blavatsky indeed had esoteric northern Buddhist sources” (David Reigle)

-Concerning the authorship of The Secret Doctrine, a facsimile of a letter from K.H. to William Quan Judge tells us, that the “Secret Doctrine when ready will be the triple production of M., Upasika” and himself.
+On the authorship of The Secret Doctrine: a facsimile of a letter from K.H. to William Quan Judge tells us, that the “Secret Doctrine when ready will be the triple production of M., Upasika” and himself.
 It is to be said, therefore that this two-volume tome is the work jointly of: (1) Koot Hoomi himself, Morya and Blavatsky; and (2) its editorial and scholastic input (Analysis of the ‘Würzburg Manuscript’ of The Secret Doctrine) is aided by close friends and associates.
+The argument is put forth in The Secret Doctrine assertively, that there once existed an ancient and universal, pre-Vedic body of knowledge.
+This is the secret doctrine, or the WISDOM TRADITION.
+The teachings of Theosophy such as the Cycles of Time do not originate with the Isma’ilis.
+There has been some successful and extensive research over the past few decades, which we must be made acquainted with.

 “The Secret Doctrine has neither been invented nor exaggerated, but, on the contrary, simply outlined; and finally (…) its teachings antedate the Vedas.”
 (Helena P. Blavatsky, The Secret Doctrine, Vol. 1., pg. xxxvii).

-Helena Blavatsky attempts to gather evidence from ancient writers throughout the world in The Secret Doctrine, to prove the existence of this body of high truths, an original creation account (order of evolution), cosmology and philosophical commentary.
+Helena Blavatsky attempts to gather evidence from ancient writers throughout the world in The Secret Doctrine, to prove the existence of this body of wisdom, the language of symbolism developed within its historical contexts, and an original creation account (order of evolution).

 “An immense, incalculable number of MSS., and even printed works known to have existed, are now to be found no more.
 They have disappeared without leaving the slightest trace behind them.
 Were they works of no importance they might, in the natural course of time, have been left to perish, and their very names would have been obliterated from human memory.
 But it is not so; for, as now ascertained, most of them contained the true keys to works still extant, and entirely incomprehensible, for the greater portion of their readers, without those additional volumes of Commentaries and explanations.”
 (The Secret Doctrine, Vol. I, p. xxv.)